List of Responding Schools

 Energy Policy Initiatives Center

-Office of Public Service - The Law School's Office of Public Service expands opportunities for pro bono legal work, clinical and judicial externships and service-learning programs.
-While USC Law has boasted public interest programs for decades - its first clinical program was established in 1929 and the USC Public Interest Law Foundation (PILF) was one of the earliest such organizations in the country founded in 1987 - the recently launched office will centralize and strengthen programs and provide improved assistance to students who are interested in public service opportunities.
+USC Gould has offered public interest programs for decades - its first clinical program was established in 1929 and the USC Public Interest Law Foundation (PILF) was one of the earliest such organizations in the country founded in 1987.

 The Law School does not have a separate formal center for public law interest.
 However, the School has initiated a formal Law School committee on pro bono and public interest law, and has created a formal network of faculty advisers dedicated to pro bono and public interest law.
 They work with individual students and are also charged with designing better systemic support for public interest students through career services and across the institution.

-The Law School has a number of academic centers that bring together faculty, students and outside experts to study public interest issues.
+Texas Law has a number of academic centers that bring together faculty, students and outside experts to study public interest issues.

 The Capital Center for Government Law and Policy